Rust-Commercial-Network/rcn/README.md

 RCN members can propose consortiums or working groups focused on specific topics to the Steering Committee.
 These groups will have a unified focus and will report findings back to the Steering Committee and will operate under the guidelines listed below.

-\*The [**Safety Critical Consortium**](https://github.com/safety-critical-rust-consortium%20), established in June 2024 will be moved under the RCN but this will not impact the way they operate.

 ### Consortium and Working Group Operations